Middle Years Development Instrument

 Why look at populations, NOT individuals?

 The MDI is a population-level research tool.
 This means it measures developmental change or trends in populations or groups of children.
 Although individual students complete the questionnaire, the results are not used to evaluate individual children, nor are they used to rank teachers, neighbourhoods, schools or school districts.
-The data are best used by program delivery organizations and by policy makers.
-Understanding how populations of children are doing allows us to make informed decisions about investments in new or adapted programs and in broad policies that support children and families.
+Understanding how populations of children are doing allows educators, parents, researchers, community organizations and policy makers to make informed decisions about investments in new or adapted programs and in broad policies that support children and families.

-Unlike any other tool, the MDI produces data that can be reported and mapped at a neighbourhood level and then made public.
-This allows us to see variations in children's well-being across time and geographies.
-Schools and communities are able to view their own MDI data in the context of other neighbourhoods and school districts in British Columbia and so get a better sense of strengths and weaknesses.
+The MDI collects information that can be reported and mapped at a neighbourhood level and then made public.
+It provides an opportunity to see variations in children's well-being across time and geographies.
+Educators, parents, researchers, community organizations and policy makers can view their own MDI data in the context of other neighbourhoods and school districts in British Columbia, providing a better sense of strengths and weaknesses.

 Why children's voices?